Iggy Pop: 2000s

+Pop sang on the tracks "Rolodex Propaganda" and "Enfilade" by At the Drive-In in 2000.
+In 2001, he released Beat 'Em Up, which gave birth to the Trolls, releasing the single "Football" featuring Trolls alumni Whitey Kirst and brother Alex.
+Pop's music appeared on the soundtrack to the 2001 film He Died with a Felafel in his Hand.
+In 2005, Pop appeared, along with Madonna, Little Richard, Bootsy Collins, and the Roots' Questlove, in an American TV commercial for the Motorola ROKR phone.

 Pop's 2003 album Skull Ring featured collaborators Sum 41, Green Day, Peaches, and the Trolls, as well as Ron and Scott Asheton, reuniting the three surviving founding members of the Stooges for the first time since 1974.
 Pop made a guest appearance on Peaches's song "Kick It" as well as the video.
 Also in 2003, the first full-length biography of Pop was published.
 Gimme Danger – The Story of Iggy Pop was written by Joe Ambrose; Pop did not collaborate on the biography or publicly endorse it.

 Having enjoyed working with the Ashetons on Skull Ring, Pop reformed the Stooges, with bassist Mike Watt (formerly of the Minutemen) filling in for the late Dave Alexander and Fun House saxophonist Steve Mackay rejoining the lineup.
 That year, Pop opened Madonna's Reinvention World Tour in Dublin.